 How can I volunteer?

-You will need to fill out either a Volunteer Application Form for Minors or a Volunteer Application Form for Adults.
-Minors will also need to have their parents or guardians fill out the Parental Permission, Consent for Emergency Treatment and Release and Hold Harmless for Volunteers Under the Age of 18 and to have the Reference form filled out by someone who is not a relative.
+You will need to fill out either a Youth Volunteer Application Form or a Volunteer Application Form for Adults.
+Minors will also need to have the Reference form filled out by someone who is not a relative.
 All adults interested in volunteering must have a background screening.
 The Volunteer program Office will provide additional information regarding the background screening process.

-For more specific information, contact your local branch library or Elmira K. Warren, our Volunteer Program Specialist:
+For more specific information, contact your local branch library or:

 Volunteer Program Specialist